Definably amenable groups in Continuous logic: Definable Amenability and Fixed-Point Properties

-Quoting known results of continuous logic, we can now proof some easy facts of our notions of amenability and extreme amenability.
-This provide evidence that they are the correct ones in this context.
+Quoting known results of continuous logic, we can now proof some facts of our notions of amenability and extreme amenability.
+This provides evidence that they are the correct ones in this context.

+It is noted in \cite{ivanov2021metric} that every group $G$ that admits a continuous structure admits a bi-invariant metric equivalent to the original metric.
+Thus, predicates restricted to $G$ are in $RUCB(G)$.

 \begin{remark} If a metric group $G$ is (extremely) amenable, then it is (extremely) definably amenable \end{remark}